Rugby-Chief executive of crisis club Melbourne Rebels made redundant | Sports-Games

 Rugby-Chief executive of crisis club Melbourne Rebels made redundant

+The governing body has been paying wages at the club since it went into administration with millions of dollars of debts at the end of last month, but has given assurances that the team will see out the season.
+The administrators made all staff excluding the players redundant on Wednesday but RA immediately re-hired 83% of permanent employees, including all 17 high-performance staff, mostly on temporary contracts until the end of the season.

-The crisis-hit Melbourne Rebels have laid off chief executive Baden Stephenson and four other administrative staff little more than a week before the start of the Super Rugby Pacific season, Rugby Australia (RA) confirmed on Thursday.
-The governing body assumed control of the Rebels when the club went into administration with millions of dollars of debts at the end of last month and have given assurances that the team will see out the season.
+Baden Stephenson, chief executive of the crisis-hit Melbourne Rebels, has been made redundant little more than a week before the start of the Super Rugby Pacific season, Rugby Australia (RA) confirmed on Thursday.
+The governing body has been paying wages at the club since it went into administration with millions of dollars of debts at the end of last month, but has given assurances that the team will see out the season.

-RA said they had made all staff excluding the players redundant on Wednesday but re-hired 80% of permanent employees, including all 17 high-performance staff, mostly on temporary contracts until the end of the season.
+The administrators made all staff excluding the players redundant on Wednesday but RA immediately re-hired 83% of permanent employees, including all 17 high-performance staff, mostly on temporary contracts until the end of the season.
 "This provides a sufficient staffing model, complemented by support from existing RA staff, to effectively deliver the 2024 season while work is completed on the longer-term model for rugby in Victoria," RA said in a statement.

 "RA can confirm that the role of Rebels CEO, currently held by Baden Stephenson, has been made redundant.
 RA would like to thank Baden for his years of work at the club and recognises this has been a difficult period for him and his team."
 The Rebels, one of Australia's five Super Rugby franchises, open their new season with a home match against the ACT Brumbies next Friday.